davidcostadev/boilerplate-typescript/README.md

 ### Environment Setup

-The project uses environment files located in the `config` directory:
+The project uses environment files located in the `root` directory:

-- `.env.development` - Development environment variables
+- `.env` - Development or productionenvironment variables
-- `.env.production` - Production environment variables

 You can modify these files to suit your needs.